damolinx/vscode-macros/README.md

   vscode.commands.executeCommand('setContext', `${viewId}.show`, true);
   ```

-Be sure to reset the context when the macro finishes, there is no automatic tracking and any leftover context values will be effective until VS Code is restarted.
+Be sure to reset the context when the macro finishes, there is no automatic tracking and any leftover context values will be effective until the IDE is restarted.

   **Example**: Hiding a view
   ```